Release overview

 Q: How can I determine if my merge request will make it into the next release?

 • A: The Release Manager adds PR milestones and Jira fix versions for tracking.
-You can also check the release branches (e.g. in the server repo) to see what's included.
+You can also check the release branches (e.g. in the mattermost repo) to see what's included.

 Q: Do we use Playbooks for releases?